 Since 1996 Project Vietnam has brought medical mission teams to rural provinces generally in March and November, at times when the Vietnam weather is relatively mild.
 The groups provide three types of services:

-The work lasts one week at each location and typically the schedule is 7AM-5PM daily, at the main province hospital for the surgery team, and visiting a different locality everyday for the Primary Care team.
-The dental team sets up and works at a new school everyday.
+The work lasts one week for the Surgery, Public Health and Primary Care teams based on a single location of work.
+Typically the schedule is 7AM-5PM daily, at the main province hospital for the surgery team, and visiting a different locality everyday for the Primary Care team.
+The Dental team sets up and works within the Primary Care team, at a school site usually.
 Patients will be provided with medicines mainly purchased in Vietnam to ensure continuity of treatment.
 The medical team collaborates with local health workers so that followup care can be planned for patients in need.
+Our volunteer teams seek to incorporate appropriate technology such as Ultrasound at point of care for Primary care.

-Participants stay at local hotels (usually 2-3 stars) and all accommodations and meals are arranged by the group.
-The land cost is usually about $1000 for one week and $1900 for 2 weeks.
-A working visa is required which is obtained through Project Vietnam.
+Participants stay at local hotels (usually 3 stars or more) and all accommodations, transportation and meals are arranged by the group, starting with pickup at the airport.
+The land cost is about $1000 for one week and $2000 for 2 weeks.
+A working permit/visa is required which is obtained by Project Vietnam.
 Physicians and healthcare personnel, engineers, technical people and handymen, volunteers with humanitarian passion can apply.
 Non-medical volunteers provide essential support for our medical mission trips, and PV will endeavor to assign volunteers to work most appropriate for their skills.

 Because of the diversity of areas of assistance, volunteers are needed to help the various teams in management tasks, patient relations, assisting physicians and dentists, supplies control & distribution, support work and translation if Vietnamese-speaking.
 Because of the absence of local resources, patient transport, registration, instruction etc… are all done manually and offer opportunities for wonderful interactions with the children and their families.